17 Best Hikes in Maine: The Top-Rated Hiking Trails to Visit in 2026

 - Difficulty: Moderate

-- FYI: Acadia National Park charges a fee per vehicle or motorcycle.
-If you’re entering on foot, the fee is per person.
-This trail can be accessed throughout the year, but it’s considered best from April through October.
+- FYI: This trail can be accessed year-round, but it’s considered best from April through October.
 Dogs are welcome, but be sure they’re on a six-foot leash.
 Note that this trail has some rocks that might be hard for dogs to navigate.

-If you’re looking for an adventure that’s simple, yet offers a challenge, then this is the one for you.
+If you’re looking for an adventure that’s simple yet offers a challenge, the Great Head Trail is the one for you.
 While not complicated, there are a few areas with boulders that make this a bit more than just a walk in the woods.
 As one of the most quintessential Maine trails, you’ll get fantastic ocean views, salty air, and even access to a sandy beach.
 You’ll find the trail on the east side of Sand Beach.
 Follow it around the perimeter of the small peninsula known as Great Head.
-As you make your way keep an eye out for the pink granite rocky cliffs that this hike for which this hike is known.
+As you make your way, keep an eye out for the pink granite rocky cliffs that make this hike known.

 Hardest Hikes in Maine